lowRISC/sunburst-chip/README.md

 dependencies in a virtual environment to isolate them from the rest of your system.
 Python 3.9 or higher is required.

+Some packages that you'll need to install:
+- libxml2-dev
+- libxslt-dev
+- Cargo, which you can install using [rustup](https://rustup.rs/)

+Python environment setup:
 ```sh
 python3 -m venv ./sunburst-py-venv
 source ./sunburst-py-venv/bin/activate